-Gwaliwa Peter Mashaka’s placement at the Human Development Center of Louisiana State University’s Health Sciences Center offers meaningful opportunities to develop her project on capacity building within post-secondary educational settings.
+Gwaliwa Mashaka’s placement at The Ohio State University Nisonger Center offered meaningful opportunities to develop her project on capacity building within post-secondary educational settings.

 Gwaliwa is an engineering professional by training who lives in Dar es Salaam, the capital of Tanzania.
 A dynamic young female leader, she believes firmly in the power of technology to improve the lives of young women and people with disabilities.
 She is the founder of Employable Africa, a social enterprise which champions economic empowerment for all through inclusive employment.
 Employable Africa provides guidance to individuals with disabilities as they search for jobs, lists positions for employers, and offers consulting services and inclusion guidance resources for companies.
 Gwaliwa is also the lead for Power Africa, a USAID-funded initiative that support women’s empowerment and leadership in the African energy sector.

 Gwaliwa’s expertise and passion lies in technology, and before taking part part in the PFP-IDE Fellowship in Fall 2018, she launched Tanzania Digital Girls, which created technology programs, organizes workshops and science fairs for young women and youth with disabilities to inspire them to pursue careers in STEM.
 Gwaliwa also judged MIT Inclusive Challenges is a 2016 alumna of the Mandela Washington Fellowship Program.